identifiers-org/ontop/idorg-ontology/README.md

+> [!CAUTION]
+> The `idorg-ontology-materialized.rdf` file is deprecated and won't be further updated, please use `idorg-ontology-materialized.ttl`

 # The Identifiers.org Ontology Terms

 Below you will find an overview of the terms created for the identifiers.org ontology.
 Formal definitions of these can be found at the [idorg-ontology.ttl](./idorg-ontology.ttl) file.